homecoded/ImpUnit/README.md

 ---------------------------------

 Calling "runTests" will also start all asynchronous tests within a test suite.
-You can specify a callback that will inform your code if an asynchronous test was run.
-You can then check if there are error messages for asynchronous tests in the framework:
+You can specify a callback that will inform your code if an assert-method was run.
+This callback may be called several times during a test due to the fact that it is called every time an assert method (like assertTrue, or assertEqual) is executed.

+You can use ImpUnits methods to check if there are error messages for asynchronous tests within the callback:

 	function onAsyncCallbackFinished() {
 		alert("Asynchronous Tests failed: "	+ impunit.asyncTestsFailed() + "</p>"
 				+ "<pre>"" + impunit.asyncMessages() + "</pre>";
 	}
-	impunit.onAsyncTestFailed(onAsyncCallback);
+	impunit.onAsyncTestFailed(onAsyncCallbackFinished);

 API Methods
 -----------

+Note: Some API functionality is separated into functions for asynchronous or synchronous tests.
+This applies mainly to getter methods for test results.
+For these methods I only wrote the documentation once and separated the method names with a "/".

 	impunit.assertTrue(boolExpr, msg)

 This methods will check if "boolExpr" is always true.
 If it is not true, an error